census-instrumentation/opencensus-python/contrib/opencensus-ext-azure/README.rst

 The **Azure Monitor Log Handler** allows you to export Python logs to `Azure Monitor`_.

 This example shows how to send a warning level log to Azure Monitor.

-* Create an Azure Monitor resource and get the instrumentation key, more information can be found `here <https://docs.microsoft.com/azure/azure-monitor/app/create-new-resource>`_.
-* Place your instrumentation key in a `connection string` and directly into your code.
-* Alternatively, you can specify your `connection string` in an environment variable ``APPLICATIONINSIGHTS_CONNECTION_STRING``.

 .. code:: python